mattTea/MyFilter-challenge6/README.md

 The use of Higher Order Functions such as `Map`, `Filter`, `Reduce` or `Fold` built into the programming language you use is not allowed.

-To make this harder, avoid using mutable variables in the `myFilter` function which will probably require you to create a recursive function.
+Avoid using mutable variables in the `myFilter` function.
+This will likely require the creation of a recursive function.

 <br/>